Purple-Palm/telegram_chat_script/UPDATE_LOG.md

 ### Functions:

 + Command `.t [text]`
-  > Types text by every letter
+  > Types text by every letter.

 + Command `.heart <text>`
-  > Makes animation with changing emojis in heart form and sends written text after that
+  > Makes animation with changing emojis in heart form and sends written text after that.

 + Command `.zig <text>`
-  > Makes animation with changing emojis in svastica form and sends written text after that
+  > Makes animation with changing emojis in svastica form and sends written text after that.

 + Command `.minecraft <text>`
-  > Makes animation of appearing minecraft block and then sends written text
+  > Makes animation of appearing minecraft block and then sends written text after that.

++ Command `.sheep <text>`
+  > Makes animation of appearing minecraft sheep and then seds written text.